-IntroductionAs a project manager you are the boss of your project.
-You are the person responsible from the initiation of the project till closing of the project.
-You have to plan your project perfectly aligning the project requirements or project objectives.
-So many project managers can create work breakdown structure effectively but unable to process the project and that’s why the project failure in result.
-You should plan your project considering all the available project management skill, knowledge, and tools and techniques.
+IntroductionAs a project manager, you are the boss of your project.
+You are the person responsible for the entire lifecycle of the project, from its initiation to its closing.
+You have to plan your project perfectly, and align all the project objectives so that the process functions smoothly.
+So many project managers can create the work breakdown structure but are unable to execute on it, which leads to project failure.

-You have to document the activity required to fulfill the requirement of the work package (the lowest manageable level of work breakdown structure) and you must know the relationship in these activities.
-You must know the sequences in the activities so that you can monitor and control your project effectively.
+You have to document the activity required to fulfill the work package (the lowest manageable level of the work breakdown structure) and you must know the relationship between these activities.
+You need to be aware of the sequences in these activities so that you can monitor and control your project effectively.

-What you need for sequencing the activities:
+The things you’ll need for sequencing work activities:

-As a project manager you should go with Precedence Diagramming Method (PDM).
-PDM is a method used for constructing a network diagram that uses boxes (also known as nodes) to represent the activities and arrows that connects with other boxes creating a logical relationship between these activities and hence sequencing the activities.
-It is an easy task for a project manager provided he or she has good project management knowledge.
+The best way to create an efficient Network Diagram is to follow the Precedence Diagramming Method (PDM).
+PDM is a method used for constructing a network diagram that uses boxes (also known as nodes) to represent activities and arrows to connect boxes with each other, thus creating a logical relationship between these activities.
+It is an easy task for a project manager, provided he or she has good project management knowledge.